bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 4. **SMEs** identify that the issue needs a goal and apply the `S-Needs-Goal` label
 5. **SMEs** discuss the framing of the Goal and create a new issue with the `C-Goal` label.
 6. A Github Project Workflow picks up the `C-Goal` issue and adds it to the **Project Goals** board in the Proposed state.
-7. The **Project Lead** and **SMEs** discuss how to handle the Goal: Deny, Inactive (Approved), or Postpone.
+7. The **Project Lead** and **SMEs** discuss how to handle the Goal: Deny, Unstaffed (Approved), or Postpone.
+8. At any point, if there is community interest in working on an Unstaffed (Approved) Goal, a **Working Group** can be formed.
-8. If the Goal is Inactive (Approved), an SME has agreed to "staff" it, and there is enough commitment and support from the community to form a **Working Group**, it moves into the Active (Approved) state.
+9. If the Goal is Unstaffed (Approved), an SME has agreed to "staff" it, and there is enough commitment and support from the community to form a **Working Group**, it moves into the Staffed (Approved) state.
-9. The **Project Lead** adjusts the priorities of the Goals (expressed via the [Project Goals Board](https://github.com/orgs/bevyengine/projects/23/views/1) order), based on the needs of the project.
+10. The **Project Lead** adjusts the priorities of the Goals (expressed via the [Project Goals Board](https://github.com/orgs/bevyengine/projects/23/views/1) order), based on the needs of the project.
-10. When a Goal is completed, the issue is closed out.
+11. When a Goal is completed, the issue is closed out.
 A GitHub Project Workflow moves it into the Done status.

 ## Goal Issue Template